RENCI/apsviz-timeseriesdb/README.md

 SQL_PORT=5432
 DATABASE=postgres

 Add your own password.

+The create a file nameed .env.db and add the following informatio to it:

+POSTGRES_USER=apsviz_gauges
+POSTGRES_PASSWORD=apsviz_gauges
+POSTGRES_DB=xxxxxxxxx

+Add your own password as well.

+### Run docker-compose

 In the next step, from the project root directory run docker-compose on the development docker-compose.yml file:

 docker-compose up -d --build

+### Run docker-compose to run Django collectstatic, makemigrations, and migrate

 After this process has finished run "python manage.py collectstatic" using the docker-compose command:

 docker-compose exec web python manage.py collectstatic --no-input --clear

 Then run "python manage.py makemigrations" using the docker-compose command:

 docker-compose exec web python manage.py makemigrations --noinput

 The run "python manage.py migrate" using the docker-compose command:

 docker-compose exec web python manage.py migrate --no-input

 At this poing the database is ready for ingest of data.

+## Ingest orignal station data

+cd original_gauge_ingest

+Create original station tables by running:

+./psql_original_gauge_create.sh

+Ingest original station data by running:

+./psql_original_gauge_ingest.sh